Please note that Tapas no longer supports Internet Explorer.

 "What?!”

-The word came out louder than intended, fueled by the irritation from what she just heard.
+The word came out louder than intended, fueled by the sharp spike of irritation.

 She glared at him, hands planted firmly on her hips.